General terms and conditions

 1. The entrepreneur has a sufficiently publicized complaints procedure and handles the complaint in accordance with this complaints procedure.

-2. Complaints about the performance of the agreement must be submitted to the entrepreneur within a reasonable time after the consumer has discovered the defects, fully and clearly described.
+2. Complaints regarding the execution of the agreement must be submitted to the entrepreneur in full and clear detail within a reasonable time after the consumer has identified the defects.

-3. Complaints submitted to the entrepreneur will be answered within 14 days from the date of receipt.
-If a complaint requires a foreseeable longer processing time, the entrepreneur will respond within the 14-day period with an acknowledgment of receipt and an indication of when the consumer can expect a more detailed response.
+3. Complaints submitted to the entrepreneur will be answered within a period of 14 days from the date of receipt.
+If a complaint requires a foreseeably longer processing time, the entrepreneur will respond within the 14-day period with an acknowledgment of receipt and an indication of when the consumer can expect a more detailed response.

 4. The consumer must give the entrepreneur at least 4 weeks to resolve the complaint through mutual consultation.
 After this period, a dispute arises that is subject to the dispute resolution procedure.